 You could also get an aromatherapy oil diffuser to create a soothing scented atmosphere in the room.

-Some caregivers have said that using these types of room diffusers are a great way for both them and their older adult to feel more relaxed.
+Some caregivers have said that using these types of room diffusers is an excellent way for both them and their older adult to feel more relaxed.

-Most people carry stress in the muscles of their neck or shoulders.
+Most people carry stress in their neck or shoulder muscles.

 Loosening them up helps you literally shake off some of the stress.

-Stand or sit, stretch your arms out from your sides and shake your hands vigorously for about 10 seconds.
+Stand or sit, stretch your arms out to your sides, and vigorously shake your hands for about 10 seconds.

 While you’re at it, take a few deep breaths – that doubles the stress relief.